quicwg/multipath/draft-ietf-quic-multipath.md

 Compared to the ACK frame as specified in {{Section 19.3 of QUIC-TRANSPORT}}, the ACK_MP frame additionally contains the receiver's Path ID to identify the path-specific packet number space.

-As multipath support is unknown during the handshake, acknowledgements of Initial and Handshake packets are be sent using ACK frames.
+As multipath support is unknown during the handshake, acknowledgements of Initial and Handshake packets are sent using ACK frames.

 After the handshake concluded if negotiation of multipath support succeeded,